varunbw/leetcode-helper/README.md

 ## Compiling library

 The final compiled library is not included in the repo.
 You can compile it using the script/batch file provided in the `lib/` directory.
+I will be adding a CMake solution soon.

 ## Running the main solution file
 You can directly use the `run.sh` or `run.bat` script